 Assessment Tool for Administrators

-Human Resources and Payment and Procurement Services have collaborated to provide administrators with an assessment tool that endeavors to provide greater assistance in making determinations.
-The tool comprises a list of 28 questions.
+Human Resources and Financial Operations have collaborated to provide administrators with a fast track assessment tool that endeavors to provide greater assistance in making determinations.
+The tool comprises four (4) questions that will determine whether an individual is a contractor or whether further assessment is required.
 Simply follow the instructions and remember that while every effort has been made to assure confidence in such an assessment, this tool cannot provide certainty.

 Remember: if in doubt, consult with your HR Advisor.
 A list of HR Advisors can be accessed at http://www.hr.ubc.ca/administrators/contact/.